 The criteria used by APS to approve LTDI plans are:

-- all members employed by the employer in the group to whom the LTDI plan applies, except for those who are not eligible for coverage by reason of medical requirements, must be covered by the LTDI plan;
+- all members employed by the employer in the group to whom the LTDI plan applies, except for those ineligible for coverage by reason of not meeting the medical requirements, must be covered by the LTDI plan;

 - a member must not be required to apply for a pension as long as the member qualifies for benefits under the LTDI plan; and